biobibibi/MultiMSIProcessor/README.md

     "Folder -> Subfolders 1 -> brain1.raw; brain2.raw; brain3.raw... "<br />
     "Folder -> Subfolders 2 -> kidney1.raw; kidney1.raw; kidney1.raw... "<br />
     Choose the "Folder" as input, then click the start extraction<br />
+    We provided two demo data in ".raw" format in the "./MultiMSIProcessor-master/Supplementary files/Demo Raw Data/" containing kidney and brain MSI data from rats, which were used as the input files as shown in the tutorial video: "./MultiMSIProcessor-master/Supplementary files/Tab1.mp4".
     * If you want to export the un-filtered data directly without playing around in Tab2 and Tab3, feel free to click "Export all the data" which will help users designate the folder to export.
 The export files will look like
      "./MSI experiments 1/mz1.txt", "./MSI experiments 1/mz2.txt", "./MSI experiments 1/mz3.txt" ...
      "./MSI experiments 2/mz1.txt", "./MSI experiments 2/mz2.txt", "./MSI experiments 2/mz3.txt" ...